Kwakic/ryanair-karate-service/README.md

 * Returned status code that I was able to validate:
   * HTTP 200, HTTP 201, HTTP 400, HTTP 404, HTTP 409, HTTP 500.
-  * Non Applicable status codes HTTP 401 and 403 in these tests.
+  * Non Applicable status codes HTTP 401 and 403 in these tests because authorization and permission scenarios are not present

 ## REST API - Test Action Description

-Ryanair's database users haven't been used in my testing: ``` [ {
+Default Ryanair's database users haven't been used in my testing: ``` [ {
     "email": "pepe@pepe.pe1",
     "name": "pepe",